COVID-19: Need Help or Want to Help?

 Parents, family members, school staff, and other trusted adults can play an important role in helping children make sense of what they hear in a way that is honest, accurate, and minimizes anxiety or fear.
 CDC has created guidance to help adults have conversations with children about COVID-19 and ways they can avoid getting and spreading the disease: Talking with Children About COVID-19

 Keep kids healthy while they are distance learning, and protect kids from getting sick: CDC: Children and COVID-19

-The Signal Hill Public Library has a variety of online resources (PDF) for kids and adults during its closure.
+The Signal Hill Public Library has a variety of online resources for kids and adults.